wvmitchell/gschool-blog/source/2013-09-13-gschool-week-0.html.markdown

 So what exactly have we covered?
 Here's a few highlights:

 Ruby in 100 minutes - The fastest crash course I've ever seen to a new programming language.

-	Event Manager - Our first project, the result of a self guided tutorial. www.github.com/wvmitchell/event_manager
+Event Manager - Our first project, the result of a self guided tutorial.
+<a href='www.github.com/wvmitchell/event_manager'>My Code</a>